infinity-set/linux_package_updater/README.md

 # Package Update Script

-This Bash script automates package updates based on the detected Linux distribution.
+Welcome to the "Package Update Script."
+This Bash script automates package updates based on your Linux distribution, making your system management tasks easier.

 ## Table of Contents